 No evidence of impairment of fertility was observed in male and female rats at subcutaneous doses up to 50 mcg/kg (approximately 2 times the MRHDID in adults on a mcg/m2 basis).
 Prostate weight was significantly reduced at a subcutaneous dose of 50 mcg/kg.

-Fluticasone Propionate Nasal Spray USP, 50 mcg, is supplied in an amber glass bottle fitted with a silver metering nasal pump, white plastic actuator, and translucent cap in a box of 1 (NDC 60505-0847-3) with a package insert (prescribing information and patient leaflet).
+Fluticasone Propionate Nasal Spray, 50 mcg is supplied in an amber glass bottle fitted with a white metering atomizing pump, white nasal adapter, and transparent dust cap in a box of 1 (NDC 60432-264-15) with FDA-approved Patient Labeling (see Patient Instructions for Use for proper actuation of the device).
 Each bottle contains a net fill weight of 16 g and will provide 120 actuations.
 Each actuation delivers 50 mcg of fluticasone propionate in 100 mg of formulation through the nasal adapter.
 The correct amount of medication in each spray cannot be assured after 120 sprays even though the bottle is not completely empty.
 The bottle should be discarded when the labeled number of actuations has been used.

 Advise the patient to read the FDA-approved patient labeling (Patient Information and Instructions for Use).